 “No psychic backlash recently?”

 “Nope.
 Been pretty quiet here.
-Same goes for the normal folk around.
+The same goes for the normal folk around.
 Apart from the occasional aid worker and minor construction work for the relief effort, things are slow here”

 “There’s only so much I can do here, Ben.
-I think you need to get number 7 out of the deep cover before he’s discovered.
+I think you need to get Number 45 out of the deep cover before he’s discovered.
 He’s too close to the danger.”

 Emmanuel honestly doesn’t know what to write for his bio.
 So instead, here are all the places he hangs out: Wattpad, Twitter and Facebook.
 Happy figuring him out.
 Read Emmanuel Blavo’s other sci-fi stories on Awam.